adrido/minetest-mapper-cpp/doc/manual.rst

 	if that may be advantageous.
 This option disables such messages.

 	    :all:	Silence all existing (and future) suggestions there may be.
+	    :prefetch:	Do not make suggestions a about the use of --disable-blocklist-prefetch, and adjustment of --min-y and --max-y when using --disable-blocklist-prefetch.

 ``--sqlite-cacheworldrow``
 ..........................